 Expert Help From Experienced Professionals

-John Henry's Plumbing, Heating, and Air is a family-owned company serving clients in Lincoln, NE and the surrounding areas.
+John Henry's Plumbing, Heating, Air, and Electrical is a family-owned company serving clients in Lincoln, NE and the surrounding areas.
 We provide regular drain cleaning services as well as hydro-jetting services, and we can do so with flat-rate pricing.
 For emergency repairs, we’re available 24 hours a day, seven days a week.
 Our company also offers sump pump services, water softening treatments, septic plumbing, plumbing remodeling, and water heater services.

 In addition to that, we furnish a full range of HVAC services, including installation, repair, and maintenance.
 You can rely on us for heat pump, boiler, ductless mini-split system, and geothermal services.
 We even do duct cleaning.
 Our team works on home systems as well as commercial systems, and we have over 20 years of experience serving clients in this community.
-To learn more about natural drain cleaning or schedule service anywhere in the Lincoln area, call us at John Henry's Plumbing, Heating, and Air today.
+To learn more about natural drain cleaning or schedule service anywhere in the Lincoln area, call us at John Henry's Plumbing, Heating, Air, and Electrical today.